Dear Megha: Production

 The film was launched and muhurat shot was done on 10 December 2020.The film was shot at various locations including Gateway of India in Mumbai, Pernem railway station in Pernem (Goa).
 Filming was done for four days, at Pernem railway station.
 The entire filming was done in 28 days and was wrapped up in February 2021.
 Pavitra Lokesh reprised her role from the original version.

 Soundtrack

 The first single "Aamani Unte" was released on 16 July 2021.
 Prakash Pecheti of Telangana Today wrote that "Sid Sriram’s voice and music director Gowra Hari’s rendition would probably be the best work that a film like ‘Dear Megha’ could get."
-Another reviewer credited it as "one of the best romantic albums in a long time".

 Release

 In August 2021, The Hans India reported that the film will be released directly on the over-the-top media service.
 Later, it was announced that the film would release in theatres on 3 September 2021.

 Reception

 Thadhagath Pathi of The Times of India gave a rating of 3 out of 5 and felt that the film is a faithful remake of its original.
 He added "Dear Megha is a well-shot film that’ll leave you disturbed – just what the makers intended.
 But how fair is it really to not delve further into Megha’s life is a question the audience can answer."
 In contrast, Murali Krishna CH felt that film is not so efficient remake of Dia.
 He praised Megha's acting performance and film score.
 The Hindu's Y Sunita Chowdhary commented that the film was neither great nor bad.